sf105/sttp-book/chapters/getting-started/why-software-testing.md

 ```

-The idea behind the code is as follows: we go through all the elements of this list and store the smallest number in a variable and the largest number in another variable.
+The idea behind the code is as follows: we go through all the elements of the `nums` list, and store the smallest and the largest numbers in two different variables.
-If n is smaller than the smallest number we have seen, we replace it.
+If `n` is smaller than the smallest number we have seen, we replace `n` by the new smallest number.
+The same idea applies to the largest number:
-We do the same for the largest: if n is bigger than largest, we just replace largest to n.
+if `n` is bigger than largest, we just replace `n` by the new largest number.

-And, as developers, that is what we often do: we implement the requirements, and then do small checks to make sure it works.
+A common flow for developers (which we will try as much as possible to convince you to _not do_) is: they implement the program based on the requirements, and then perform "small checks" to make sure the program works as expected.
+(Note that these "small checks" is what we will fight against; developers should perform rigourous and systematic testing to make sure their program works!)

-One way to do a small check would be to come up with a main method that tries the program a bit.
+For the sake of the argument, let us do a "small check" in the program we just wrote.
+A simple way of doing it would be to come up with a "main" method that exercises the program a few times.

-As an example, let's see what happens if we execute our program with some random numbers as inputs, like, 4, 25, 7, and 9.

-To see if the program behaves correctly, let's just print the largest and smallest fields.
-Printing debug information is quite common:
+Suppose that the developer then tried their implementation with 4, 25, 7, and 9 as inputs.

 ```java
 public class NumFinderMain {